 Gloves are not recommended for rowing, as one of the things we focus on is developing good blade work; the technique of positioning the blade to enter the water at the correct angle.
 Having direct contact with the oar handle is essential to ‘feel’ when the blade is in the correct place.
 An alternative to gloves, however, are things called ‘pogies’.
 Pogies slip over your hands and then slide over the end of the oar, protecting your hands while maintaining contact with the handle.
-JL Racing in Seattle sells them or your coach can tell you how to make some from a pair of old socks.
+You can also wear weightlifting cloves which keep your fingers free and are good for oar manipulation.

 What do I need to wear/bring to class?

 - Please wear close fitting stretchy fabric, thin layers and NO COTTON, that includes your socks.
 Think ski gear (the under garments), made to get wet and still keep you warm.
 Baggy clothing and clothing with pockets will get caught up in the equipment, oar handles and sliding seat.
 Pockets with a zipper ONLY.

 - Sneakers or something like Tevas, Crocks with a heel strap, will work for shoes.
 You will be taking your shoes off in the boat.
 The consideration is that you don’t risk tripping while walking and carrying a boat.